csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 * Cache busting is vitally important.
 Work out your cache busting strategy before you begin work on your caching strategy.
-* Generally speaking, caching HTML—content—is a bad idea.
+* Generally speaking, caching HTML — content — is a bad idea.
 HTML URLs can’t be busted, and as your HTML page is generally the entry point into the rest of your page’s subresources, you’ll end up caching the references to your static assets, too.
 This is going to cause you (and your users) a world of